kyma-incubator/hack-showcase/README.md

 ## Usage

 Showcase covers user story described in the [`project concept`](https://github.com/kyma-incubator/hack-showcase/blob/master/docs/concept.md#reacting-to-prissue-comments), however considering the fact that connectors provide a way to communicate with external applications there are lots of possible use cases.
-Using the connector is as simple as deploying a new Lambda in Kyma -
+Using the connector is as simple as deploying a new Lambda in Kyma - check corresponding [serverless documentation](https://kyma-project.io/docs/components/serverless) to find out more.

 ## Development